What are donation pledges?

 Most donors pledge to give a sum of money slowly over the course of a few years.
 Donors can pay their pledge by check, credit card, or automatic withdrawal.

-Check your fundraising and donor management software to see how they integrate pledges in the system.
+Check your fundraising and donor software to see how they integrate pledges in the system.
 For example, when you use Kindful for pledges you can set the due date for the pledge and track the status as open, past due, completed, or canceled.
 You can then collect your donor’s payment through your integrated payment processor or mark it as paid by check or cash.

 Use a pledge reminder letter to remind your donors to give